tensorflow/tfx/docs/tutorials/tfx/stub_template.md

 --pipeline_name=$pipeline_name
 ```

-`$output_dir` should be set to a path in Google Cloud Storage where the pipeline outputs are to be recorded, so make sure to replace `<project_name>` with Google Cloud project name.
+`$output_dir` should be set to a path in Google Cloud Storage where the pipeline outputs are to be recorded, so make sure to replace `<gcp_project_id>` with GCP project id.

-`$host` and `$port` are hostname and port of the metadata grpc server to connect to MLMD. `$port` should be set to the port number you used for port-forwarding and "localhost" for hostname.
+`$host` and `$port` are hostname and port of the metadata grpc server to connect to MLMD. `$port` should be set to the port number you used for port-forwarding and you may set "localhost" for the hostname.

 In `template.ipynb` tutorial, the pipeline name is set as "my_pipeline" by default, so set `pipeline_name="my_pipeline"`.
 If you have modified the pipeline name when running the template tutorial, you should modify the `--pipeline_name` accordingly.